cemGr/Tobii-I-VT-Filter-Reconstruction/README.md

 ```

 ## Plotting quick recipe
-You can visualize velocity and classification results directly from the TSVs:
+You can visualize velocity and classification results directly from the TSVs using the Python API:
 ```python
 import pandas as pd
 import matplotlib.pyplot as plt